Christianib003/christian-iradukunda_rl_summative/docs/env_spec.md

   - Time advances by one step.
   - Bin fill levels continue to increase.
   - A small penalty is applied to model the opportunity cost of idling.
-  - In principle, `WAIT` allows the agent to learn that idleness is generally suboptimal, unless there is a strategic reason (e.g., timing a pickup near a high-priority bin’s fill level).

 ### 4.2 Edge Cases